processone/docs.ejabberd.im/content/developer/guide.md

 it's assumed that you're familiar with such terms as `xml stream`, `stanza`, `c2s`, `s2s` and so on.
 If you see these words for the first time in your life you're unlikely to understand the guide.

-### Version

-The guide describes ejabberd 17.03.
-Previous and next versions can differ drastically from the one described herein.

 ## Coding style convention